TehCorwiz/Threadripper-VFIO-GPU-Passthrough/readme.md

 In addition to the standard virtualization toggle `TODO: Add screenshot of VT toggle` in UEFI you also need to turn on IOMMU `TODO: Add screenshot of IOMMU toggle`.
 In my case I also needed to tweak the `TODO: I forgot the optin name, find it and screenshot it` option.
 This resolved an issue where QEMU would become a zombie process upon VM start and wouldn't produce any debug messages.

-It's important to understand the relationship between your PCI-E slots and IOMMU groups, this varies by manufacturer and there are even some settings in some UEFI that can affect how IOMMU groups come together from PCI-E bus peripherals.
+It's important to understand the relationship between your PCIe slots and IOMMU groups, this varies by manufacturer and there are even some settings in some UEFI that can affect how IOMMU groups come together from PCIe bus peripherals.

-The Taichi has 2 16x PCI-E slots, 2 8x slots, and 1 1x slot.
+The Taichi has 2 16x PCIe slots, 2 8x slots, and 1 1x slot.
 I've populated them as such:

 1. (16x) Host GPU (GTX 1060)
 2. (8x) Guest USB